oscarotero/simple-crud/README.md

 //And finally, the titles of all these posts
 ```

 You may want a filtered result of the related rows instead getting all of them.
-To do this, just use a method with the same name of the related table and you get the of the `Select` query that you can modify:
+To do this, just use a method with the same name of the related table and you get the `Select` query that you can modify:

 ```php
 $category = $db->category[34];